carterldavis2002/QuickQuote/README.md

 ### 6. Run the Application

 Start the server by running `npm start` from within the project root directory.
 Open your web browser and navigate to `http://localhost:3000`.
 You can alter the port number from the very bottom of the `index.js` file if desired.
+To stop running the application, press `CTRL` + `C` at the same time from the command line.

 ### 7. Setting Up And Using Instance Data